agentlang-ai/agentlang-docs/docs/tutorial.md

 ## Querying data

-In this section lets looks at a few more examples of querying data.
+In this section we'll look at a few more examples of querying data.

 The following request will return all blog-posts by the user `jj@fractl.io` with the title `"hello, world"`.